gakalmar/Notes/14_OOP with C#.md

                 string favNumber = Console.ReadLine();
                 int favNum = Convert.ToInt32(favNumber);

+    - **TYPE types:**
         - **Generic types:**
             - Classes, structs, and records can be defined with one or more type parameters
             - When creating an instance from the class `List<T>` by passing it a parameter: `List<string>` or `List<int>`
         - **Static types:** (ream more in **Anatomy of a method** section)
             - Classes (but not structs or records) can be declared as static
             - A static class can contain only static members and can't be instantiated with the new keyword
             - Classes, structs, and records can contain static members
         - **Nested types:**
             - Nested within another **type**
         - **Partial types:**
             - You can define part of a class, struct, or method in one code file and another part in a separate code file
-    - **Anonymous tpyes:**
+        - **Anonymous types:**
             - Anonymous types are defined by their named data members
             - In situations where it isn't convenient or necessary to create a named class you use anonymous types

+    - **MORE on Types:**
         - **Object initializer:**
             - You can instantiate and initialize class or struct objects, and collections of objects, by assigning values to its properties
-    - **Extension methods:**
-        - You can "extend" a class without creating a derived class by creating a separate type.
-        - That type contains methods that can be called as if they belonged to the original type.
         - **Implicitly Typed Local Variables:**
             - Within a class or struct method, you can use implicit typing to instruct the compiler to determine a variable's type at compile time

-    - **RECORDS:** ***(=an immutable data type with value-based equality)***
+    - **RECORDS: *(=an immutable data type with value-based equality)***
+        - *It's just a class that you don't want to change later*
         - You can add the record modifier to a `class` or a `struct` (`record class` or `record struct`)
         - Records are types with built-in behavior for value-based equality, with the following features:
             - Concise syntax for creating a reference type with immutable properties.